 There are plenty of tools to protect your privacy, but the best way to defend yourself is to get a VPN.
 If you don’t know what that is, we have an article on how VPNs work.
 We have a list of what we think are the best VPNs and though you may not agree with our picks, trust us when we say that if you live in the States, you need to get hooked up with one before December rolls around.
 You may find that your personal data is a commodity just like anything else, otherwise.

 Setting up a VPN is easy and, depending on which provider you go with, does not need to break the bank.
 Some of the providers we like will offer you a great deal if you sign up for a full year, others will give you the option to try it out before deciding.
-We have a big stack of reviews, so look through them at your leisure — you have till December, after all — but make sure you decide at some point unless you like ISPs snooping on you — as if the NSA wasn’t bad enough.
+You have till December, after all — but make sure you decide at some point unless you like ISPs snooping on you — as if the NSA wasn’t bad enough.

 The U.S. has made a truly scary decision that will affect every American with an Internet connection; equally scary is, however, the precedent they are setting for the rest of the world.
 In every legislature around the world — from Brussels to Delhi, from Buenos Aires to Moscow — there will be elected representatives that think having their citizens’ private data on the open market is just a swell idea.